siyahulhaq/Next-js-typescript-eslint/README.md

-#Hi, I am Siyahul Haq This is my Portfolio website
+#Hi, This is next js boilerplate with typescript eslint and styled components